OlafHaag/bvh-toolbox/README.md

 This repository provides *Python3* scripts for manipulating and converting BVH motion capture files.

 # Installation
-* This package depends on a bleeding edge version of the bvh module, that has not been pushed to pypi.org yet.
-Therefore, you need to install this package using a direkt URL link for now.
-* Make sure to have pip >= 18.1 installed for supporting PEP 508 URL dependencies.
+* To install from PyPi:
-  * On Linux/MacOS: `pip install --upgrade pip`
+`pip install bvhtoolbox`
-  * On Windows use `python -m pip install --upgrade pip`
 * To install using development mode:
 `pip install -e git+https://github.com/OlafHaag/bvh-toolbox.git@master#egg=bvhtoolbox`
-* To install using regular mode (building the package):
+* To install latest development version using regular mode (building the package):
 `pip install https://github.com/OlafHaag/bvh-toolbox/archive/master.zip`
 * The installation creates some console scripts you can use.